ngeor/blog/README.md

 Scaffold a new post with `new.rb`.

-## Categories and Tags
+## Tags

-The custom script `preprocessor.rb` generates pages for categories and tags.

-Posts need to specify categories and tags in this way:

-- for categories: specify the url segment of the category (e.g. `programming` instead of `Programming`)
-- for tags: specify the human-friendly tag name (e.g. `.net` instead of `dot-net`)
+The custom script `preprocessor.rb` generates tag pages for categories.
+The tags need to be specified in the post's front-matter using the human-friendly name (e.g. `.net` instead of `dot-net`).

 ## Pages